-DESC, in consultation with resource agencies and stakeholders, will conduct a targeted water quality study in 2023 to better understand the potential mechanisms affecting DO in Stevens Creek within the project boundary.
-The study will be conducted between May 1 and October 31 and include continuous water quality monitoring in Stevens Creek at study site 5 in addition to longitudinal surveys and off-channel surveys within the creek.
-Consultation regarding methodology is ongoing with resource agencies.
+DESC, in consultation with resource agencies and stakeholders, is conducting a targeted water quality study in 2023 to better understand the potential mechanisms affecting DO in Stevens Creek within the Project boundary.
+The study will be conducted through October 31 and include continuous water quality monitoring at several sites in Stevens Creek in addition to longitudinal surveys and off-channel surveys within the creek.
+One of the main goals of the 2023 study is to determine the spatial extent of low DO conditions in Stevens Creek.
 A final study report will be filed with FERC after the submission of the FLA.

-DO levels in the Savannah River immediately downstream of the Stevens Creek powerhouse (i.e., in the tailwater; study site 2) and below the spillway near the South Carolina side (study site 3) exceeded the daily average and instantaneous minimum DO for the entire monitoring period (Table 4.4).
+DO levels in the Savannah River immediately downstream of the Stevens Creek powerhouse and below the spillway near the South Carolina side were above the daily average and instantaneous minimum DO for the entire monitoring period (Table 4.4).
 The monitoring data demonstrate that re-oxygenation occurs as water passes through the Stevens Creek Reservoir, powerhouse, and over the spillway.
 Additionally, values for temperature, pH, and specific conductivity were within the normal range through the main body of the reservoir and below the Stevens Creek Project.